AprilSylph/XKit-Rewritten/docs/Chapter 4.2 - Feature modules.md

 # Feature modules

-Every feature must have a module file to define its behaviour.
+Every feature must have a module file to define what it is supposed to do when run on a Tumblr webpage.

-Feature module files are expected to export certain named constants by the main content script:
+Feature module files are expected to export any of the named constants outlined in this document, as necessary to achieve the feature's intended behaviour.

+While none of these constants are technically required, a feature is not complete without exporting at least one of `main()`, `stylesheet`, or `styleElement`.

 <br>